Sony A7S versus Sony A7 II

 The A7 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7S has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.

-Advantages of the Sony Alpha A7S:
+Reasons to prefer the Sony Alpha A7S:

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).